 These defaults apply to Compliance Archiving.
-See Chapter 6 on page 29 to learn more.
+See "Compliance Archiving with journal mailboxes" (page 24) to learn more.

 Field Description Capture Email in TNEF If selected, messages are stored using Transport Neutral Encapsulation Format.
 Otherwise, messages are stored using MIME format.
-See "TNEF message format" on page 25 to learn more about TNEF.
+See "TNEF message format" (page 20) to learn more about TNEF.
 Log Verbosity Select how much detail you would like in the Compliance Archiving log files.